openebs-archive/openebs-docs/docs/installation.md

 <font size="5">Configure sparse pool and volume path</font>

-Some of the  configurations related to sparse pool and cStor volume can be configured as environmental variable in the maya-apiserver deployment specification.The following are the availble sparse pool and cStor volume related configuration that can be added as environmental variable in the maya-apiserver deployment specification.
+Some of the  configurations related to sparse pool and cStor volume can be configured as environmental variable in the maya-apiserver deployment specification.The following are the some of the cStor sparse pool and cStor volume related configuration that can be added as environmental variable in the maya-apiserver deployment specification.
 This configuration might required where underlying host OS does not have write permission on default OpenEBS path(/var/openebs/).

 <h4><a class="anchor" aria-hidden="true" id="SparseDir "></a>SparseDir</h4>